pannaf/valkyrie/README.md

 self.primary_assistant_runnable = self.primary_assistant_prompt | self.llm.bind_tools([primary_assistant_tools])
 ```

 This works *really* well for models where the `bind_tools()` method is implemented.
 In fact, in my original implementation of V I used Claude 3 Sonnet.
 [This loom](https://www.loom.com/share/9ab12783ef204f6daf834d149b17906a?sid=19b5cfab-7156-42a3-b2b7-301088cfb9bd) has a walkthrough showing V with that model.

-However the `.bind_tools()` method isn't yet implemented for `ChatNVIDIA`, i.e., NVIDIA AI Foundation endpoints.
+I originally intended to use the NVIDIA AI Foundation endpoints in LangChain, however the `.bind_tools()` method isn't yet implemented for `ChatNVIDIA`, i.e., NVIDIA AI Foundation endpoints.
+NVIDIA representatives confirmed what I was finding..

+<img width="1370" alt="Screenshot 2024-06-21 at 8 53 45 PM" src="https://github.com/pannaf/valkyrie/assets/18562964/d353b73a-49c2-4bb2-a95b-8438274348ff">

 But!
-I still really wanted to use the NVIDIA AI Foundation Endpoints in my LLM calls, despite NVIDIA representatives confirming what I was finding..
+I still really wanted to use the NVIDIA AI Foundation Endpoints in my LLM calls.

-<img width="1370" alt="Screenshot 2024-06-21 at 8 53 45 PM" src="https://github.com/pannaf/valkyrie/assets/18562964/d353b73a-49c2-4bb2-a95b-8438274348ff">

 After scanning through the official LangChain repo issues and pull requests, I found something relevant with [PR23193 experimental: Mixin to allow tool calling features for non tool calling chat models](https://github.com/langchain-ai/langchain/pull/23193).
 Because the PR was unmerged at the time when I found it, what ultimately worked for me was to just copy `libs/experimental/langchain_experimental/llms/tool_calling_llm.py` over to my codebase in `src/external/tool_calling_llm.py` and use it via:

 ```python
 self.llm = LiteLLMFunctions(model="meta/llama3-70b-instruct")